-Circa 2010, a concept helmet utilizing modern day materials with movable plates that attenuate impact, and which could be interchanged for different player or position scenarios potentially.
+Circa 2010, a concept helmet utilizing advanced materials which work with movable plates that manage and diminish impact.
+Plates could be interchanged for different player or position scenarios potentially.

 Further developed the overall concept from the first Bulwark prototype, however laden with a TPU padding system, very similar in design to Schutt’s TPU system, although this system interacted between an inner and outer shell design.